ivnshrv/laserUAV/README.md

 ![ROS](https://img.shields.io/badge/ros-%230A0FF9.svg?style=for-the-badge&logo=ros&logoColor=white)

 # Components
 ### receiver - code running on the receiver.
-The receiver connects to Raspberry PI via GPIO and transmits commands from base.
+The receiver connects to the Raspberry PI via GPIO and transmits commands from the base.
-### rpi - code running on the Raspberry PI controller on drone.
-RPI sends commands to the flight controller (PixRacer in this case)
+### rpi - code running on the Raspberry PI controller on the drone.
+RPI parses signals from Arduino and sends commands to the flight controller (in this case PixRacer)
 ### base - code running on the RC.
 This code sends laser impulses.

 # Relevance of the project